syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/cloud-auth.md

 ## cloud-auth()

-*Description:* Configures cloud authentication module for the for gRPC and http based destinations.
-This option enables OAuth2 authentication for gRPC connections using the syslog-ng cloud authentication framework.
+*Description:* Configures the cloud authentication module for gRPC- and HTTP-based destinations, enabling OAuth2 authentication using the {{ site.product.short_name }} cloud authentication framework.

 The following authentication methods are available: